sap-tutorials/Tutorials/tutorials/setup-hana-for-cloud/setup-hana-for-cloud.md

 Enter a password for your system.

 > ### Note
 >The password rules can be confusing.
-Choose a password between 8-9 characters, with at least one uppercase letter, one lowercase letter, and one number.
+Choose a password between 8-9 characters, with at least one upper-case letter, one lower-case letter, and one number.
 >If your password does not follow the rules, a warning will appear on the screen.

 Click ```next``` to continue.